dmxunlimit/tools/wso2is-setup/README.md

 ## Prerequisites

-1. WSO2IS pack has to available in the same path as startup script.
+1. Respective WSO2IS pack has to available in the same path as startup script.

 ex

 ![image](https://user-images.githubusercontent.com/20121821/128663968-22575662-9ef1-49fa-b6cf-5875312c548b.png)

 2. Respective Java version should be avaibale ex JDK 1.8